Information geometric regularization of unidimensional pressureless Euler equations yields global strong solutions: Existence of variational solutions

 motivating us to define, for an arbitrary linear functional $f$ and probability measure $\rmeas$, the functional

 We assume that $\rmeas$ and the Lebesgue measure $\mathscr{L}$ are absolutely continuous with respect to each other.
-We account for $t$-dependence of $\diff_t$ by scaling $f$ by $t$, $\hat{F}$ itself is independent of $t$.
+We account for $t$-dependence of $\diff_t$ by changing $f$ with $t$, $\hat{F}$ itself is independent of $t$.
 For a function $v \in L^1(\rmeas)$, we write $\hat{F}_{\alpha}^{v,\rmeas} \coloneqq \hat{F}_{\alpha}^{u \mapsto \int u v \D \rmeas(x), \rmeas}$.
 We study the existence of solutions to \cref{eqn:1d-igr-pressureless} through this variational principle.
 The convexity of $\hat{F}_{\alpha}^{f, \rmeas}$ suggests using the direct method of the calculus of variations \cite{dacorogna2007direct}.
 But the function $\log(\partial_x \diff)$ does not play well with any function space that we are aware of.
-A topology rendering it lower-semicontinuous seemingly needs to control weak derivatives, but due to the slow growth of the logarithm, it does not yield coercivity in any Sobolev space of weakly differentiable functions.
-The Orlicz-Sobolev space associated with the logarithm, on the other hand, is not reflexive \cite{clason2021entropic} and thus its weak-* compactness does not imply weak compactness.
+A topology rendering it lower-semicontinuous seemingly needs to control weak derivatives, but due to the slow growth of the logarithm, it does not yield coercivity in any Sobolev space $W^{k, p}$ with $p > 1$.
+Sobolev spaces with $p = 1$ or the log-Orlicz-Sobolev space, on the other hand, are not reflexive \cite{clason2021entropic} and thus their weak-* compactness does not imply the weak compactness required by the direct method.
 We circumvent this problem by using the monotonicity of $\diff$.
-For sufficiently regular $\diff$, a change of variables reveals that the functional $\hat{F}_{\alpha}^{f, \rmeas}$ is equal to the relaxed functional
+For sufficiently regular $\rmeas, \diff$, a change of variables as in Equation~\cref{eqn:entropy_pushforward} reveals that the functional $\hat{F}_{\alpha}^{f, \rmeas}$ is equal, up to a constant ($\alpha \cdot \Ent(\rmeas)$), to the relaxed functional